Remember back in October when I shared I had been on set and behind the scenes with Guardians of the Galaxy Vol 2?

 So I looked on Ebay.
 I thought they were joking when they came to me and talked about eight thousand dollars and they showed me.
 I looked at the Ebay ones.
 I stared at them.

-I put together a plan and I manufactured my own, probably cost me more than eight but not much more than eight.
-And, so we had a manufacturer make more of his headsets because we wanted them to be the same headset.
-So I’ve run into those challenges and we overcome them it’s fascinating.
-It’s like the director is so excited.
 James Gunn is thrilled to death about that headset because he created it.
 And so he’s really proud of it.
 He’s taken pictures of the Ebay page and posts it and he shows it and just thrills him to death.
-For me, I have a budget and I have to, you know, didn’t thrill me to death.

 Russell said if an actor touches something, he is the one who found it or created it.